neutrino2211/webjs/docs/create-modules.md

 ## Create folder

-The name of this folder has to be in a specific format.
-The format is update-`wjs-cli target version (replace . with -)`_`update name e.g (AndroidFSWebviewPlugin)`, so for an update named `AndroidFSPlugin` targeting wjs-cli@0.1.3 the folder name will be `update-0-1-3_AndroidFSPlugin`
+The name of this folder should not have a `.` in it

 ## Source file formats